 That leaves room for a well known privacy oriented brand like Mozilla to step in.
-They are decently funded to and can, in principle, offer a pro-privacy email service that’s also easy to use.
+They are decently funded to offer a pro-privacy email service that’s also easy to use.
 Basic features can be free and cover normal use cases, allowing more signups.
 Riding on the Firefox brand is never a bad idea.
-Imagine having a cool firstname.lastname@example.org ID or something.
+Imagine having a cool email@example.com ID or something.

 Fire a mail.